Delamere Forest development project: answers to frequently asked questions

 What are the benefits to the Forest?

-There will be improved car parking, improved traffic flow and a new access road which will separate vehicles from forest users coming into the visitor hub area.
+There’s improved car parking, improved traffic flow and a new access road which will separate vehicles from forest users coming into the visitor hub area.
 There will also be new pedestrian, cycle and bridleway trails.
-There will be a new natural play area and visual improvements, including the removal of all poly tunnels from the visitor area.
+There will be a new natural play area and visual improvements.

 Forest Holidays will bring a significant local economic benefit through visitor spend and a large increase in job opportunities in the area.